jakob-bren/my-full-template/README.md

 I also tested the website on Firefox and Edge - I do not have access to a Mac computer nor a Mac VM to test through Safari.

-I ran the website through W3C validator to see if anything was outdated, bad practice, outright wrong, etc and fixed accordingly.
+I ran each individual page of the website through W3C Markup & CSS validator to see if anything was outdated, bad practice, outright wrong, etc and fixed accordingly.
+No errors on all pages.

 I ran the website through Chrome's Lighthouse.